 How much is car insurance in West Virginia?

 Yes.
-Progressive offers a wide range of discounts, such as:
+Progressive offers a wide range of discounts to reduce the cost of West Virginia auto insurance, such as:

 - Three-year safe driving

 - Online quote